Tribal Data Capacity

 - NCAI Policy Research Center (2017).
 The Geospatial Dimensions of Tribal Data.
 Washington, DC: National Congress of American Indians.

-- NCAI Policy Research Center (2017).
-Survey of Tribal Data Practices.
-Washington, DC: National Congress of American Indians. (coming soon!)
+- NCAI Policy Research Center (2018).
+The State of Tribal Data Capacity in Indian Country: Key Findings from the Survey of Tribal Data Practices.
+Washington, DC: National Congress of American Indians.

 - Yvette Roubideaux (PI), NCAI Policy Research Center